manikandanvengatesan/pbi-formatting-utils-size-comparison/README.md

 When we switch to edit view from reading view visual update is not triggering when we have `view type set to Actual size`.
 Please find the pbiviz file in the repo.

+Added a console in update function to check if the update is triggering.

 <!-- ## Package size comparison:

 After building the visual check the webpack.statistic.html for bundle size of Formatting Utils.